-The Integrity of Your Work.
-I expect you to conduct yourself with honor, integrity, and concern for the other members of the class as well as for yourself.
-By presenting or turning in a piece of work, you will be pledging that you have neither given nor received any unauthorized help on the work.
-My response to discovering a violation of this pledge might include, but will not necessarily be limited to, the following:
+I shall hold you to that promise.
+By presenting or turning in a piece of work, you will be pledging that you have neither given nor received any unauthorized help4 on the work.
+Cheating will be punished.
+The punishment might include, but will not necessarily be limited to, the following: